Photo of Joe T. Sylve

 Volume Encryption Key Blobs

 Volume Encryption Key (VEK) blobs have a very similar structure to the KEK blobs that we just discussed.
-Depending on if they were migrated from Core Storage, they can also be 128-bit or 256-bit keys.
+Depending on whether they were migrated from Core Storage, they can also be 128-bit or 256-bit keys.

 VEKBLOB ::= SEQUENCE {